 If in the CFD any of the WIP layers is constantly decreasing as the days progresses than it indicates that one of the teams from the diagram it is the development has been blocked.
 To rectify this scenario you set the WIP limits and ensure you have a stand-up meeting to overcome this.

-Let us consider how the diagram will look like when multiple teams are getting blocked.
+Let us consider how the Kanban flow chart will look like when multiple teams are getting blocked.
 As shown in the diagram below,

 As shown in the above diagram both the red layer and the blue layer are both decreasing as the day progresses this indicates that multiple teams have been blocked.
 This happens when there is any major issue or bugs in the work.
 Take up the Kanban certification program by attending the training at StarAgile.
 After successful completion, you will get the certification issued by world-renowned Lean Kanban University.